CSC-3380-Spring-2025/Team-28/README.md

 # About Our Software

 Hobby Tracker is a web-app to help encourage users to pursue and develop new hobbies while also helping them be consistent with their current hobbies.
+It boasts
 ## Platforms Tested on
 - MacOS
 - Android